cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 <img src="/images/2020/zip_base_to_8243469.png" alt="From 124ns/op to 20ns/op on misses">

-In this microbenchmark both time per hit and time per hit now drops - and substantially so.
+In this microbenchmark both time per hit and time per miss now drops - and substantially so.
 Misses see a 6x speedup!

 This is a slight exaggeration: Since lookups now use `String.hashCode` and